The latest GOES-R Quarterly Newsletter is now available for download.Download All Newsletters

 Since 1975, GOES have provided continuous imagery and data on atmospheric conditions and solar activity (space weather).
 They have even aided in search and rescue of people in distress.
 GOES data products have led to more accurate and timely weather forecasts and better understanding of long-term climate conditions.
 NASA builds and launches the satellites and NOAA operates them.

 GOES-R launched on November 19, 2016 and will be followed by GOES-S in 2018, GOES-T in 2019 and GOES-U in 2024.The GOES-R series will extend the availability of the operational GOES satellite system through 2036.

 GOES-R successfully launched from Space Launch Complex 41 at Cape Canaveral Air Force Station, Florida, aboard an Atlas V 541 rocket on November 19, 2016 at 6:42 p.m.
 EST.

-GOES-R, which will be known as GOES-16 once it reaches geostationary orbit, will be placed in the 89.5 ° checkout orbit where it will undergo an extended checkout and validation phase of approximately one year.
+GOES-R, which became GOES-16 when it reached geostationary orbit, will be placed in the 89.5 degree West checkout location where it will undergo an extended checkout and validation phase of approximately one year.
 The satellite will transition to operations immediately afterward.

-GOES-R’s operational orbit has not yet been determined.
+GOES-16’s operational orbit has not yet been determined.
 The final decision will be based on the health/safety/performance of the GOES constellation.
 NOAA’s Office of Satellite and Product Operations will be responsible for determining the operational orbit for GOES-16.

 GOES satellites are placed into a geosynchronous orbit which is an orbit that keeps the satellite over a specific location on the earth.
 By maintaining a position hovering over fixed point on the Earth's surface, GOES will be able to constantly monitor atmospheric conditions in a particular portion of the Earth's atmosphere.
 Note that non-geosynchronous orbits (for example polar orbits) move over an ever rotating earth underneath them, therefore seeing a constantly changing view which has advantages for other types of missions.